Korean mythology: In popular culture

 The state-foundation myths have been adapted into several South Korean TV series, such as the popular 2006 series Jumong, but their potential in popular culture is limited due to the small size of the corpus and the lack of thematic diversity.
 In recent years, the larger and more diverse shamanic mythology has also appeared in South Korean culture beyond its ritual context.
 The shamanic narrative best known in South Korea is the Princess Bari in large part due to the work of feminists since the 1990s, who highlighted the myth's characteristics as women's literature.
 The goddess has since appeared in mediums as diverse as flash games to musicals.
 In 2007, Hwang Sok-yong—one of the country's most important living novelists—published Bari-degi, a novel set in the modern day about a girl named Bari, whose life parallels the myth of her divine namesake.
 Other shamanic narratives have also recently entered popular culture, notably in the 2010s Webtoon Along with the Gods, which draws heavily on Jeju bon-puri.
 However, much of the shamanic mythology remains largely unknown to the South Korean public.

 In June 2025, the Netflix movie K-Pop Demon Hunters released, with many of the film's characters being based on Korean myths.

-As the movie's popularity exploded, the Korean myths it was based on began attracting interest from all around the world.
+Korean pantheon

+Historically Korea has not preserved complete genealogies of its mythological deities.
+Except in rare cases, such as Goguryeo and its lineage to its sun god, the polytheistic faith of Korea has traditionally been passed on orally.
+Each shaman has their own individual repertoires of Korean deities and spirits, each with varying personalities, myths, abilities, and family trees.
+Moreover, the prestige and organizational superiority from the influences of Buddhism, Confucianism, and Daoism played an impact in shaping and creating deities and altering names and stories.
+Therefore, it is difficult to make a concrete list of all Korean deities which and gods, however below are a list of common gods appearing in folklore.

+Gods are most commonly called sin or shin (신, 神), a Sino-Korean word.
+Other terms such as geom, gom, gam, and suri are older native terms meaning god, and now largely exist as morphemes. and rarely as independent terms.
+Some carry certain suffixes such as -nim, -doryeong, and -manura, which now mean "master" or "leader" and once carried a divine or higher status.
+The terms and suffixes of Halmi and the Jeju form Halmang are cognates with Halmoni which meant "Great-Mother", and in the context of these names usually did not necessarily carry a meaning of an elderly grandmother, rather a literal giant woman.

+Below are a list of common gods appearing in folklore.